astralfrontier/astralfrontier.org-OLD/content/pages/characters/fractal.md

 forensic analysis that left the local cops baffled."

 The superhero who calls himself "Fractal" seems, at first glance, to be a costumed vigilante, the product of intense training and widespread study.
-Fractal's secret is that he is, in fact, superhuman.
-His ability is the duplication of his body into multiple copies, sometimes dozens at a time.
-He has a variety of secret identities, from unassuming college students around the world to beat cops and detectives in a dozen precincts.
+Fractal's true power is a closely guarded secret.
+His ability is the duplication of his body into multiple copies, up to dozens at a time.
+He has a variety of secret identities, from unassuming college students studying a variety of subjects, to beat cops, criminals, detectives, and scientists.
 He is a student, adventurer, athlete, and more in his various incarnations.
 His mind is spread across the duplicates, allowing him to instantly know what any of his selves are aware of.